pulumi/docs/content/docs/intro/concepts/programming-model.md

 ###### `import`

 This option lets you import an existing cloud resource, such that Pulumi takes over management of it.
-Imported resources can have been provisioned by any method, including manually in the cloud console or cloud CLI, with a different infrastructure as code tool, and so on.
+Imported resources may have been provisioned by any method, including manually in the cloud console or cloud CLI, with a different infrastructure as code tool, and so on.

 To import a resource, first specify the `import` option with the resource's ID.
 This ID is the same that would be returned by the `id` property for any resource created by Pulumi; this is resource-specific.
 Pulumi reads the current state of the resource with the given ID from the backing provider, such as AWS, Azure, GCP, or Kubernetes.